philipturner/molecular-renderer/README.md

 >
 > I may end up creating multiple plugins for MSEP.
 I don't want to be doing something, then have another person make a plugin with the exact same capabilities.
 That would make my work redundant.
 I would rather collaborate with multiple researchers to standardize, enhance, and maintain these plugins.
 This means acting fast to propose a centralized effort soon after MSEP is released.
 > - Molecular Renderer, which records and replays simulations with maximum rendering performance.
+> - Plugin to optimize quantum chemistry simulations for the Apple AMX.
 > - OpenMM plugin, which runs time-evolution simulations 10x faster than LAMMPS.
 Likely FP32 only unless I find enough time to finish FP64 emulation.
 So far, I've only found a need for double precision in the following use cases.
 Drexler himself said that MD is relatively insensitive to small changes in energy - a green light for single precision.
 >   - Measuring thermodynamic efficiency
 >   - Measuring drag in rotating bearings